corndel-swe/js-supportbank-woodde-ubs/day-3-exercises.md

 }
 ```

-so you will need to extract just the list of Pokémon (i.e. the `"results"`) from
+so you will need to extract just a list of Pokémon names from the data.

+> [!HINT]
+>
+> You could use [.map()](https://tech-docs.corndel.com/js/array-map.html) to
-the data and return that from the function.
+> extract the names from the results array.

 ## Extension